Homma Masaharu (1887-1946)

 The Bataan Death March

-However, a case can be made that Homma committed a different war crime at the close of the Bataan campaign.
-After disarming the American forces on Corregidor, he threatened to massacre the American prisoners if all other Allied forces in the Philippines did not surrender at once.
+After disarming the American forces on Corregidor, Homma threatened to massacre the American prisoners if all other Allied forces in the Philippines did not surrender at once.
 This threat was sufficient to secure the surrender of a number of units that were still in a position to put up considerable resistance to the Japanese.
-This unlawful use of prisoners as hostages was clearly the responsibility of Homma himself.
+Had Homma actually carried out the threat, he would have violated the Third Geneva Convention forbidding reprisals against prisoners of war, which Japan had agreed to abide by on 4 February 1942.
+However, the mere threat probably did not constitute a war crime.

 Service record